trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>Load averages are above 30 on a server with 24 cores but CPU shows around 70 percent idle.
+<summary><b>Load averages are above 30.00 on a server with 24 cores but CPU shows around 70 percent idle.
 One of the common causes of this condition is?
 How can this be debugged and fixed?</b></summary><br>

 Requests which involve disk I/O can be slowed greatly if cpu(s) needs to wait on the disk to read or write data.
 I/O Wait, is the percentage of time the CPU has to wait on disk.

-Lets looks at how we can confirm if disk I/O is slowing down application performance by using a few terminal command line tools (`top`, `atop` and `iotop`).
+First, attempt to confirm if disk I/O is slowing down application performance by using a few terminal command line tools (`top`, `atop` and `iotop`).

 Example of debug: